lrmcfarland/AAI/README.md

 files](https://github.com/lrmcfarland/AAI/blob/master/Dockerfile.gunicorn).

-This build is a little unusual in that it uses git sub-modules to recursively checkout the Coordinates (and googletest) libraries it needs.
+I am using regex in c++: the boost version for gcc versions < 4.9 and std::regex for clang++ and gcc 4.9.
+I haven't got this sorted in PyPI yet, so this build is a little unusual in that it uses git sub-modules to recursively checkout the Coordinates (and googletest) libraries it needs.
+When CentOSs start shiping with gcc 4.9 I expect this to simplify by using the PyPI [coords module](https://pypi.org/project/starbug.coords/).
-So if you don't set the branch name in the docker file, it checks out master by default.
-This can cause confusion if you have not committed your changes to the branch and are wondering why they haven't shown up in your container.

-TODO It would be easier of it COPY-ed the local changes, but I haven't finished working through the issues with getting git to ignoring all the right build artifacts.

 ## AAI flask